Desserts

 • 4 tbsp salted butter melted

-• 48 oz chocolate ice cream (I used Tillamook)
+• 48 oz chocolate ice cream (or any flavor)

-• 48 oz cookie dough ice cream (I used Tillamook)
+• 48 oz cookie dough ice cream (or cookies & cream)

 Instructions

-• Melt the butter on the stovetop or in the microwave.
+• Melt the butter in the microwave or on the stovetop.

-• Press the mixture into a 9in springform pan firmly!
-Freeze crust for 15 minutes.
+• Firmly press the mixture into the bottom of a 9-inch springform pan.
+Freeze for 15 minutes to set.

 Notes